react-navigation/react-navigation.github.io/versioned_docs/version-5.x/nesting-navigators.md

 For example, when you press the back button inside a nested stack navigator, it'll go back to the previous screen inside the nested stack even if there's another navigator as the parent.

+### Each navigator has it's own options

+For example, specifying a `title` option in a screen nested in a child navigator won't affect the title shown in a parent navigator.

+If you want to achieve this behavior, see the guide for [screen options with nested navigators](screen-options-resolution.md#setting-parent-screen-options-based-on-child-navigators-state). this could be useful if you are rendering a tab navigator inside a stack navigator and want to show the title of the active screen inside the tab navigator in the header of the stack navigator.

 ### Navigation actions are handled by current navigator and bubble up if couldn't be handled

 For example, if you're calling `navigation.goBack()` in a nested screen, it'll only go back in the parent navigator if you're already on the first screen of the navigator.
 Other actions such as `navigate` work similarly, i.e. navigation will happen in the nested navigator and if the nested navigator couldn't handle it, then the parent navigator will try to handle it.
 In the above example, when calling `navigate('Messages')`, inside `Feed` screen, the nested tab navigator will handle it, but if you call `navigate('Settings')`, the parent stack navigator will handle it.